JamesMcAvoy/File-sharing-website/README.md

 git clone https://github.com/JamesMcAvoy/File-sharing-website.git
 composer install
 ```
+Change the config.json file and the index as you want.<br />
 Since you can not change the ```upload_max_filesize``` parameter directly in the config file/script, you have to be sure that the value of ```"uploadMaxSize"``` is smaller than ```upload_max_filesize``` on your php.ini file (by default 2MB). <br />
-Then, run the database creation script.<br />
+Then, run the database creation script.
-Change the config.json file and the index as you want.

 ## Dependencies
 * PHP>=7